-When it comes to email providers, some popular names that come to mind are Gmail, Microsoft Outlook, Yahoo Mail, iCloud, etc. In this article, I am going to list the top private & secure email providers in 2021.
+When it comes to email providers, some popular names that come to mind are Gmail, Microsoft Outlook, Yahoo Mail, iCloud, and so on.
+In this article, I will discuss the top private and secure email service providers in 2023.

-Emailing is one of the first digital ways of communication.
-It’s old, but still, we use emails for almost everything we do on the Internet, despite the fact that they are very old.
-It might be something as simple as user registration, two-factor authentication, or sending private emails to somebody important.
+One of the first digital modes of communication was email.
+We still use emails for practically everything we do on the Internet, despite the fact that they are very old.
+It might be something as simple as user registration, two-factor authentication, or sending confidential emails to someone crucial.

 What’s wrong with Gmail?

-One might ask, in the times of Google, why are we even thinking about the alternatives.
+One might wonder why, in the age of Google, we are even considering alternatives.
 Gmail is the best email service available.
 Right?
 No, it does not.
 Not for the sake of privacy, at any rate.
-If you’re new to the Internet, you know Google allows you to create free email accounts.
-Gmail, no doubt, is the most popular email provider on the earth, but it’s not a private email at all.
+If you’re new to the Internet, you’re probably aware that Google allows you to set up free email accounts.
+Gmail is, without a doubt, the most popular email provider on the planet, but it is not a private email service.

-Google and other popular email providers rely on the ads.
-In the last article, I talked about how Google earns from its free services such as Google Search.
-Similarly, popular email providers earn from their users by collecting and using their personal information, such as reading the content of the email.
+Google and other well-known email providers rely on advertisements.
+In the previous article, I discussed how Google makes money from free services like Google Search.
+Similarly, prominent email providers profit from their users by collecting and utilising personal information, such as email content reading.

-You should never get shocked when you see ads across the web regarding the product you mentioned in one of your recent emails.
+You should never be surprised if you encounter advertisements for a product you discussed in one of your recent emails.
 For additional information on how tracking works on the Internet and how personal information is used to serve adverts, watch the documentary “The Social Dilemma.”

 Government can access data easily through legal ways or other ways

-The biggest reason why Gmail and similar email providers can not be trusted for protecting users’ privacy is that they can share users’ data if demanded by the Governments through the courts.
-So activists around the World are under continuous threat by their country’s Government.
+The major reason why Gmail and similar email companies cannot be trusted to maintain users’ privacy is because they can divulge users’ data if required by governments via the courts.
+As a result, activists all across the world face ongoing threats from their governments.

-For years activists around the World trusted WhatsApp, Gmail, and other popular services for protecting their privacy, but recent incidents show they aren’t as private they might think.
+For years, activists around the world relied on WhatsApp, Gmail, and other popular platforms to preserve their privacy, but recent occurrences indicate that they aren’t as secure as they appear.

 - The Great iPwn